JMU-Wearable-Computing/haptic-glove/README.md

 For messages of type 'A', numbers are not required.
 They may be included, but will not be used by the Arduino.
 This message returns the acceleration data at that instant and sends it to the client.

 ##### Example
-The following is the Serial output of an acceleration message. `outMsg` is the object that is sent to the client.
+If the variable `debug` is set to `true`, the following will be printed to the Serial monitor after an acceleration message is processed. `outMsg` is the object that is sent to the TCP client.
 <img src = "Images/Tutorial Photos/Message Examples/Example Acceleration Message.png" />